 Gwinnett County Government is monitoring developments in the spread of the coronavirus outbreak and how it may affect our residents, employees, and our delivery of important County services.

-Public Health State of Emergency extended through
+Public Health State of Emergency extended through June 29

-On Friday, April 23, Governor Kemp extended the Public Health State of Emergency through May 30, 2021.
+On Friday, May 28, Governor Kemp extended the Public Health State of Emergency through June 29, 2021.
 The Public Health State of Emergency allows for enhanced coordination across government and the private sector for supply procurement, comprehensive testing, and health care capacity.
-Read the latest executive order (04.23.21.01).
+Read the latest executive order (05.28.21.01).

 Listen to Gwinnett Moms